wacncontent/CustomizeTool/output/articles/expressroute/expressroute-howto-coexist-classic.md

 <properties
-   pageTitle="Configure Expressroute and site-to-site VPN connections that can coexist | Microsoft Azure" description="This tutorial walks you through configuring ExpressRoute and a site-to-site VPN connection that can coexist." documentationCenter="na" services="expressroute"
+   pageTitle="Configure Expressroute and site-to-site VPN connections that can coexist | Windows Azure" description="This tutorial walks you through configuring ExpressRoute and a site-to-site VPN connection that can coexist." documentationCenter="na" services="expressroute"